albert-kuc/SPPD-Cards/README.md

 An instance of the class contains some typical game characteristics (variables):

-* name - character's name
+* `name` - character's name
-* theme - groups characters by similar outfits and abilities
+* `theme` - groups characters by similar outfits and abilities
-* classType - groups cards by similar abilities and attributes
+* `classType` - groups cards by similar abilities and attributes
-* rarity - represents how unique a card is
+* `rarity` - represents how unique a card is
-* cost - number of energy points required to use a card during gameplay
+* `cost` - number of energy points required to use a card during gameplay

 Note: <br>
-Variables: theme, classType, rarity, cost, all require specific input otherwise a default value would be applied.
+Variables: theme, classType, rarity, cost, all **require specific input** otherwise an error occurs.
 This is explained in the following chapters, with a sample card input is provided.

 ### API functionality